,

 ALL EXHIBITS TO BE THE WORK OF THE EXHIBITOR

-Exhibits in these classes must not have been shown previously in any Upton-by-Chester Horticultural Society Show.
+Exhibits in these classes must not have been shown previously in any Upton by Chester Horticultural Society Show.
+Points gained in this section do not count towards any Society awards.

-77 Photographic print of a woodland scene, not exceeding 8" x 6"/20 x 15cm, unmounted
+77 Photographic print of a Spring woodland, not exceeding 8”x 6”/20 x 15cm,

-78 Painting or drawing of a woodland scene, maximum size to include frame 13" x 17"/33 x 43cm
+78 Painting or drawing of a Spring woodland, maximum size to include frame 13” x

 UPTON BY CHESTER